ShadaiF/osticket-prereqs/README.md

 <img src="https://i.imgur.com/7A6iquq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-1. Open this link that includes the installation files for osTicket: <a href="https://drive.google.com/drive/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">(https://drive.google.com/drive/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6) </a> </p>
+1. Open this link that includes the <a href="https://drive.google.com/drive/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">  Installation Files </a> for osTicket. </p>
 2. Download "PHPManagerforIIS" then install to VM</p>
 3. Download "rewrite" then install to VM</p>
 4. Go to files under the C: folder create a new folder called PHP</p>